kmwallio/ThiefMD/docs/_tips/blogging-with-write-freely.md

 ---
 layout: page
-title: Blogging with Write Freely
+title: Blogging with WriteFreely
 thieftags: #blogging
 ---

-Already have a [Write Freely](https://writefreely.org) or [Write.as](https://write.as) blog?
+Already have a [WriteFreely](https://writefreely.org) or [Write.as](https://write.as) blog?
 ThiefMD can publish to them!

 Please note, automated image upload is not supported.
 Check out [Snap.as](https://snap.as) as a convenient way to upload and share your photos.